 Which is why buying a cabin is an investment.
 Anyone buying a cabin in Northern Minnesota expects to own the land and the buildings.
 They anticipate building equity.
-But when you "purchase" in the Chippewa National Forest you aren't really purchasing anything more than a right to use the cabin and to mow the lawn.
+But when you "purchase" from someone whose cabi is in the Chippewa National Forest on land the government owns, you aren't really purchasing anything more than a right to use the cabin and to mow the lawn.
 At the end whatever you paid to use the land and cabin immediately goes to zero.
 Which makes this sort of like going on a long vacation to Disneyland.

 So here I am presented with "buying a cabin" in the Chippewa National Forest.